HuibingLin/my-easy-page/README.md

 ### Step 1: Preview Templates

-Open `index.html` in your web browser to see all templates with live previews.
+Visit [https://huibinglin.github.io/my-easy-page/](https://huibinglin.github.io/my-easy-page/) or open `index.html` in your web browser to see all templates with live previews.

 ### Step 2: Choose Your Template